NOTE: The pop-up has been postponed until March 2022 due to COVID-19.

-We’re delighted to announce that we have been awarded an STFC Spark Award grant to fund a pop-up science centre in August!
+We’re delighted to announce that we have been awarded an STFC Spark Award grant to fund a pop-up exhibition in August!
 For two long weekends, we’ll be showcasing an amazing exhibition in Maketank in Exeter, for people to meet the scientists involved in some inspiring local research, and get involved with our plans to make a STEAMM discovery centre in the city.

 We’re collaborating with a fantastic team of scientists from the University of Exeter and local artists to make the exhibition, centred around climate modelling – which helps us not only understand our own climate and how it is changing, but also the climates on other planets!
 Exeter is home to the largest number of meteorologists and climate change specialists in the UK, along with a world-leading astrophysics research department in exoplanet climates.
 We’re excited to show how astrophysicists and climate scientists are working together to better understand the climate on Earth, along with other planets in and outside our solar system.
 By looking out into the Universe at the many wild and wonderful exoplanets – with day temperatures over 700°C or glass rain showers – we want to highlight how precious our extremely habitable planet is, and how we can better look after it.

 As part of this event, we want to launch our public consultation for the Exeter Science Centre building!
 We’ll be exploring ways for the public to share their ideas and views with us and help us imagine what the science centre could be like.
 Stay tuned for updates!